Updated: April 2026

 Most startups at this stage only have an idea, a team, and an understanding of their target market — they are essentially pre-revenue.

-However, according to our recent study, in 2025, that’s rarely enough.
+However, according to our recent study, as of 2026, that’s rarely enough.
 Investors increasingly expect early user validation, traction signals, or even first revenue before they write a check.

 This stage has become a distinct, named round in the VC world over the last 8-10 years due to the growing need for substantial initial money infusion for entrepreneurs to get things off the ground.